andreastclair/andreastclair.github.io/_posts/2015-06-15-gettin-griddy-with-it.md

 layout: post
 title:  "Gettin' Griddy With It"
 date:   2015-06-15
+excerpt: Map out the grids for 10 different websites.
+Be clean, but not too clean.
+We were encouraged to not use rulers, but the perfectionist in me just can't resist a straight line.
 ---
 Today's assignment : Map out the grids for 10 different websites.
 Be clean, but not _too_ clean.
 We were encouraged to not use rulers, but the perfectionist in me just can't resist a straight line.